nodeshift/tutorial/cloud-native/README.md

 ### Adding Custom Graphs

-In order to extend the dashboard with your own graphs, click the `Add panel` icon on the top toolbar
+To extend the dashboard with your own graphs, click the `Add panel` icon on the top toolbar

 ![Grafana dashboard for `nodejs_heap_size_used_bytes` metric](./images/add_panel_graphana_icon.png)